WebAssembly/spec/proposals/function-references/Overview.md

 #### `Table`

 * The `Table` constructor gets an additional optional argument `init` that is used to initialise the table slots.
 It defaults to `null`.
 A `TypeError` is produced if the argument is omitted and the table's element type is not defaultable.

+* The `Table` method `grow` gets an additional optional argument `init` that is used to initialise the new table slots.
+It defaults to `null`.
+A `TypeError` is produced if the argument is omitted and the table's element type is not defaultable.